bmatern/epitope-demo/README.md

 # Analysis in HLA-EMMA

 1) Go to https://hla-emma.com/ to download the software.
 The software runs only in Windows.
+If you need help with installation, please check the [manual](https://github.com/bmatern/epitope-demo/blob/main/EMMA%20manuals/HLA-EMMA%20v1.06%20manual.pdf)

-2) The steps of the analysis are explained in detail in [this file](https://github.com/bmatern/epitope-demo/blob/main/EMMA%20manuals/HLA-EMMA%20v1.06%20analysis%20manual.pdf)
+2) The steps of the HLA-EMMA analysis are explained in detail in [this file](https://github.com/bmatern/epitope-demo/blob/main/EMMA%20manuals/HLA-EMMA%20v1.06%20analysis%20manual.pdf)

 4) Do the Analysis and interpret the results